What Does Low Sperm Motility Mean- Causes, Treatment & More

 Pieces of evidence have shown that-

-- Oral supplementation of antioxidants, synthetic drugs and natural compounds have significantly improved the sperm’s motility rate.
+• Oral supplementation of antioxidants, synthetic drugs and natural compounds has significantly improved the sperm’s motility rate.

 Low Sperm Count vs Low Sperm Motility